Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: An Application: Distributed Data Regeneration

 \section{An Application: Distributed Data Regeneration}

-In this section, we provide an application of the guessing cost within the context of a distributed data storage in which data content regeneration and repair are necessary to maintain the data durability.
-Such a data repair application scenario involves a slight variation of the guessing cost problem (introduced earlier), which is shown to be quite useful in this section in deriving optimal protocol design for highly dynamic (wireless) networks.
+{In this section, we provide an application of the guessing cost within the context of a distributed data storage in which data content regeneration and repair are necessary to maintain the data durability.
+Such a data repair application scenario involves a slight variation of the guessing cost problem (introduced earlier), which is shown to be quite useful in this section in deriving optimal protocol design for highly dynamic networks, {for instance, wireless networks or mobile ad-hoc networks.}